Kratt brothers

-Martin (born December 23, 1965) and Christopher "Chris" Kratt (born July 19, 1969) are American zoologists, educational nature show hosts, wildlife filmmakers and YouTubers.
-Sons of musical instrument manufacturer William King "Bill" Kratt, the brothers grew up in Warren Township, New Jersey and together created the children's television series Kratts' Creatures, Zoboomafoo, Be the Creature (which aired on the National Geographic Channel and CBC), and Wild Kratts (which airs on PBS Kids and TVOKids).
+Martin (born December 23, 1965) and Chris Kratt (born July 19, 1969) are American scientists, educational nature show hosts, and YouTubers.
+The brothers grew up in Warren Township, New Jersey, and together created the children's television series Kratts' Creatures, Zoboomafoo, Be the Creature (which aired on the National Geographic Channel and CBC), and Wild Kratts (which airs on PBS Kids and TVOKids).

 Early lives and education

-Martin was born on December 23, 1965, and Chris was born on July 19, 1969, in New Jersey to Linda (born 1939) and William Kratt (1928–2022).
+Martin William Kratt was born on December 23, 1965, and Christopher Frederick James Kratt was born on July 19, 1969, to Linda (born 1939) and William King Kratt (1928–2022) in Warren Township, New Jersey, where the brothers grew up.
 They are the grandsons of musical instrument maker William Jacob Kratt (1892–1983), who emigrated from Germany to America in 1910.

 The brothers attended Watchung Hills Regional High School.
 Both were inducted into the school's hall of fame in 2013.
 Martin holds a Bachelor of Science in zoology from Duke University, and Chris holds a Bachelor of Arts in biology from Carleton College.

-Career
+Careers

 Shortly after graduating from Duke University, Martin became a research assistant for a howler monkey project under Dr. Kenneth Glander in Costa Rica.
-Shortly after, he worked with Dr. Patricia Wright in Madagascar as well as Dr. John Terbogh in the Peruvian Amazon rainforest.
+He later worked with Dr. Patricia Wright in Madagascar and Dr. John Terbogh in the Peruvian Amazon rainforest.
 In 1990, Chris served as an intern at Conservation International in Washington, D.C.
 A year later, he started the Carleton Organization for Biodiversity.
 His ecology studies have been funded by the Explorers Club and the National Science Foundation.
 He was also the recipient of the Thomas J. Watson Fellowship.

 Chris starred alongside his brother Martin in the show Zoboomafoo, which aired from 1999 to 2001.
 On this PBS Kids show, they went on many adventures with animals with the help of Zoboomafoo, a Coquerel's sifaka lemur (Propithecus coquereli).
 The other shows the brothers have created are Wild Kratts, Be the Creature, Kratt's Creatures, and Wild Alaska Live.

 From June 13 to August 3, 2008, the brothers appeared in Creature Adventures, a stage show at Dollywood in Pigeon Forge, Tennessee.
 They also appear as themselves in the Odd Squad episode "Night Shift".
 Additionally, in the Nature Cat crossover episode “Wild Batts!”, the Kratt Brothers appear as the Batt Brothers, bat versions of themselves looking for a new home.
 They also appear in the Molly of Denali crossover episode “Cry Wolf” as themselves looking for a missing pack of wolves with the help of the series protagonist Molly Mabray and her father.

-In 2017, Dr Gavin Svenson discovered a new species of mantis and named it Liturgusa krattorum after the brothers for their impact on the educational television genre.
+In 2017, Gavin Svenson discovered a new species of mantis and named it Liturgusa krattorum after the brothers for their impact on the educational television genre.
 A special episode of Wild Kratts was later released to commemorate the occasion.

 Personal lives

-The brothers have lived in Ottawa, Ontario since 2008, where they film and produce their Canadian-American TV series Wild Kratts.
+The brothers have lived in Ottawa, Ontario, since 2008 where they film and produce their series Wild Kratts.